mh-uos/TeeSea-Tools/README.md

 **What this means:**
 - ✅ **Universities & Staff:** You are free to use, modify, and share these tools for your institution's internal use.
-- ❌ **Commercial Entities:** Use of this code within commercial products or for-profit services is strictly prohibited without a separate commercial agreement.
+- ❌ **Commercial Entities:** Use of this code within commercial products, for-profit services, or by third-party platform providers is strictly prohibited without a separate commercial agreement.

 ---